-Indonesia's report on 737 MAX crash faults Boeing design, says Lion Air staff made mistakes
+Indonesia report on 737 MAX crash faults Boeing design, says Lion Air made mistakes

-SINGAPORE/CHICAGO (Reuters) - Indonesia has called for better Boeing cockpit systems and oversight by U.S. regulators after design flaws helped bring down a Lion Air 737 MAX jet - a crash that was compounded by errors from ground staff and crew.
+JAKARTA (Reuters) - Boeing (BA.N), acting without adequate oversight from U.S. regulators, failed to grasp risks in the design of cockpit software on its 737 MAX airliner, sowing the seeds for a Lion Air crash that also involved errors by airline workers and crew, Indonesian investigators found.

+The fatal crash, followed less than five months by another at Ethiopian Airlines, led to a global grounding of the Boeing 737 MAX and a crisis for the world’s biggest planemaker, which this week ousted its commercial airplanes chief.

-In its final report into the crash of the jet on Oct.
-29, 2018 that killed all 189 people on board, Indonesia made recommendations to Boeing (BA.N), Lion Air, the U.S. Federal Aviation Administration (FAA) and other agencies.
+In its final report into the Oct.
+29, 2018, Lion Air crash that killed all 189 people on board, Indonesia made recommendations to Boeing, the airline, the U.S. Federal Aviation Administration (FAA) and other agencies.

 A copy was seen by Reuters and it is due to be released publicly later on Friday.

-Less than five months after the Lion Air accident, an Ethiopian Airlines 737 MAX crashed, leading to a global grounding of the model and a growing crisis for the world’s biggest planemaker, which has just ousted the top executive of its commercial airplanes division.

-In the report, Indonesian regulators criticised the design of the anti-stall system known as MCAS, which automatically pushed the plane’s nose down, leaving pilots fighting for control.
-During the flight, the control column was in such disarray that it required 103 pounds of strength to counter the automated system.
+Indonesian regulators criticised the design of the anti-stall system known as MCAS, which automatically pushed the plane’s nose down, leaving pilots fighting for control.

 “The design and certification of the MCAS did not adequately consider the likelihood of loss of control of the aircraft,” the report said.

-Boeing has been working on a redesign of the MCAS although it has yet to certified by the FAA.
+Boeing has been working on a redesign of MCAS although it has yet to certified by the FAA.

 The report also said “deficiencies” in the flight crew’s communication and manual control of the aircraft contributed to the crash, as did alerts and distractions in the cockpit.